pierre-guillou/paraview-ttk/Documentation/dev/build.md

 ##### Python

-In order to use scripting, [Python][python] is required (versions 2.7 and 3.3).
+In order to use scripting, [Python][python] is required (version 3.3).
 Python is also required in order to build ParaViewWeb support.

 ##### OSMesa